oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 3. Stack-level - Power domains defined at this level monitor & control power consumption over a single stack within a package.

-Devices can be located in various platforms such as server, workstation, desktop, mobile, etc...
-These platforms can be characterized as being either:
+At any given point in time, a platform can be running on either mains power or, in the case of platforms such as laptops, can be running on battery power.
+This is referred to as the power source.

-1. Mains-powered: Power is drawn from the mains.
-2. Battery-powered: Power is supplied from an onboard battery.

 Limits can be configured to take effect only when a device is drawing power from a specified source, i.e., separate limits can be imposed when a device is running off battery power as opposed to mains power.

-The Punit may impose limits in terms of either the physical power generated or the current drawn with the current draw serving as a proxy for the power draw.
-Limits should be checked for the correct unit to be used given the Punit involved.

-Different types of power limits that can be configured on a power domain.
-Note that the sustained, burst, and peak power limits are only reactive, whereas the instantaneous power limit is only proactive.
-As a general rule, card-level peak power limits are reactive whereas they are proactive for all other power domains that can be enumerated on the chip.
+Depending on the platform and power domain, power limits can be expressed in terms of either amperage or wattage.
+The API can be queried to determine in which units a given power limit should be specified.

+A power limit can correspond one of the following power levels.

 +---------------------+-----------------+-----------------------+
 | Limit               | Window          | Description           |